 10. Rear Window (1954)

-A man confined to a wheel chair because of a leg injury, takes innocent voyeuristic pleasure by watching his neighbours via a pair of binoculars.
-Among many colourful characters of his neighbourhood, a particular couple interests him very much.
-And that night, he sees something which makes him believe that the wife is dead making the husband a suspect.
-The audience remains captivated to know whether a wheelchair bound man reveals a sinister plan or is it all in his mind.
+A man confined to a wheelchair because of a leg injury takes innocent voyeuristic pleasure by watching his neighbors via a pair of binoculars.
+Among many colorful characters of his neighborhood, a particular couple interests him very much.
+And that night, he sees something which makes him believe that the wife is dead, making the husband a suspect.
+The audience remains captivated to know whether a wheelchair-bound man reveals a sinister plan or is it all in his mind.
 All courtesy, the master of suspense – Alfred Hitchcock.